You gotta go look

 “What?” you say, “I’m still trying to figure out how to find enough time for even one tour; and now you’re talking about several!

-Learning about your own supplier’s capabilities is important, but understanding his competitiveness is even more so.
+Learning about your own supplier’s capabilities is important, but understanding their competitiveness is even more so.

 You need comparative data.
 You’ll be surprised by how quickly (and easily) you can detect differences between suppliers: inventory policies, competency of operators, size of scrap piles, set-up times; tightness of ‘control charts’, amount of space and staff (relative to output), and quality of ideas.